Patient Navigators – Who We Are and What We Do

 The names for this work may vary (patient advocate, navigator, health care advocate or consultant, medical advocate) but the basic idea is the same.
-We work with patients and families to help them at many points along the health care continuum: disease research, insurance problems, finding doctors, understanding treatment and care options, accompanying them to visits, serving as coach and quarterback of their health care team, working with family members and caregivers, mobilizing resources, managing medical paperwork and almost anything else you can think of.
+We work with patients and families to help them at many points along the health care continuum: disease research, insurance problems, finding doctors, understanding treatment and care options, accompanying them to visits, serving as coach and quarterback of their health care team, working with family members and caregivers, mobilizing resources, managing medical paperwork, transitions for aging parents and almost anything else you can think of.

 Not every advocate does all of these things, and there is no single business model or list of services.
 Some advocates only work with older adults, others only with cancer patients or others only to solve medical billing problems.
 It depends entirely on the individual’s business and practice.

 Many of the people who want to do this work come to it because they have been through a life-changing medical event, either for themselves, a friend or a loved one.
 They have learned the hard way how difficult it is to navigate and manage a complicated diagnosis, treatment or chronic condition.
 They experienced the confusion, lack of coordination, dangers and inefficiencies in our health care delivery system and now they want to share both what they have learned and how to avoid missteps along the way.
 In many cases, these are laypeople with no prior medical experience or training.

 Increasingly, more nurses, social workers and physicians are becoming private advocates, often after having worked within the healthcare system.
 While hospitals will generally only hire nurses or other medically-licensed professionals to serve as their in-house navigators, most private advocates come from a variety of backgrounds.